-Independent travel to the Beaumont Hotel in Hexham.
-Check in is from 4pm.
+Independent travel to the George Hotel in Chollerford, near to Hexham.
+Check in is from 3pm.
 Meet your tour leader at approximately 6:30pm in the hotel for a briefing before dinner.
 Dinner each evening is in the hotel restaurant.

 From Whittle Dean Reservoir to Chesters Fort